Fun'ya no Yasuhide

-In the Kokinshūs Kanajo (Japanese preface), Yasuhide is described as "Yasuhide used words skillfully, but his words do not match the content.
+In the Kokinshū's Kanajo (Japanese preface), Yasuhide is described as "Yasuhide used words skillfully, but his words do not match the content.
 His poetry is like a merchant dressed up in elegant clothes."
 Five of his poems are included in the Kokinshū and one of his poems is included in the Goshūi wakashū.
 He was involved in a relationship with Ono no Komachi and it is even said that when he received his appointment to Mikawa, he invited her to go with him.

-His son was the poet Fun'ya no Asayasu.
+He was the father of Fun'ya no Asayasu.

+His poem in the Hyakunin Isshu is No. 22: